2026 Spark Award FAQ

 If I'm selected to receive an award, when is the earliest I can expect to receive the funds?

 If selected for an award, you will be asked to complete a grant agreement and W-9 shortly after you accept the award.
 Once completed, the Foundation will issue payment(s) within a month.
 Recipients can receive the award in a single payment or in multiple payments.
-The funding is taxable income.
+Award funds are taxable income.